IronBrandon/SBModernized-Fabric/README.md

 **Clouds**\
 For optimization, clouds are disabled on all the default shaders and we instead use Better Clouds, which still look good without being taxing on performance.

+**Sound Physics**\
+One included mod, Sound Physics, will not be for everyone.
+Set Friendly Mob and Hostile Mob sounds to 40%, then disable Sound Physics if you don't like the audio (_you can do this in the config or in the modrinth content menu_).

 ## User-Interface